donaldbraman/prosecutors-paradox/README.md

 # Overpolicing & Criminal History Simulation

 An interactive web-based simulation demonstrating the cumulative impact of differential arrest rates and escalating sentencing policies over time.
 This visualization helps illustrate the potential disparate impacts of overpolicing on different populations.
+You can view the simulation on GitHub Pages [here](https://donaldbraman.github.io/prosecutors-paradox/).

 ## Overview